 Ancient Egyptian Cow Goddess Hathor’s cult comes to an end

-A great way to learn more about ancient Egyptian gods and goddesses is to book one of our Egypt vacation packages, particularly one that includes a Nile River Cruise, so you can view the amazing antique treasures, tombs, and temples of ancient Egypt and meet Goddess Hathor in her natural habitat.
+Want to learn more about ancient Egyptian gods and goddesses?
+Consider booking one of our Egypt vacation packages!
+We especially recommend options that include a Nile River Cruise.
+You can view amazing antique treasures, tombs, and temples of ancient Egypt and encounter Goddess Hathor in her natural habitat.
+Learn more about the cow goddess Hathor via joining one of our Egypt Vacation packages and Nile Cruises, and don’t forget to check Egypt’s weather before you go.